As used in this Agreement, the following terms shall have the meaning assigned to them below. Singular words include the plural and vice versa.

 13 LIABILITIES AND INDEMNITIES

-I. To the extent permitted by law, the Supplier shall not be liable for any Loss or Damage to Records, however caused, unless such Loss or Damage resulted from the failure by the Supplier to exercise reasonable care and skill in providing the Services.
-The Supplier shall not be liable for Loss or Damage which could not have been avoided by the exercise of such reasonable care and skill.
+I. To the extent permitted by law, the Supplier shall not be liable for any Loss or Damage to Records, however caused, unless such Loss or Damage resulted from CTI’s proven gross negligence.
 If liable, the amount of the Supplier’s liability is limited as provided for in this Agreement.

 II.
 With respect to Records stored pursuant to this Agreement the value of such stored items is $1.00 per carton or equivalent measure of open shelf files, container or other hard copy storage unit.
 With respect to media the value of such stored items is limited to the cost of replacing the physical media itself.
 The Supplier’s total liability to the Customer is limited to the value of the Records as defined in this clause or the amount of all fees paid by the Customer in the preceding 12 month period whichever is the lesser amount.